codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 Setting Validation Rules
 ------------------------

 The first step is to fill out the `$validationRules`_ class property with the fields and rules that should be applied.

+.. note:: You can see the list of built-in Validation rules in :ref:`validation-available-rules`.

 If you have custom error message that you want to use, place them in the `$validationMessages`_ array:

 .. literalinclude:: model/027.php